 Not Quite The Intended Runaway Success

-Despite nine figures worth of development and an optimistic board of directors, the Lancia Thesis simply didn’t catch on.
+Despite an investment reported at around €405 million and an optimistic board of directors, the Lancia Thesis simply didn’t catch on.
 Even with its cheaper base price and brave design, it didn’t really stand a chance against the Germans, or even the Japanese.

 The Last Proper Lancia Sedan